Relintai/gdnative_cpp/README.md

 simpleclass.method("Test argument")
 ```

-### Using Godot classes in C++
+### Using Pandemonium classes in C++

-Godot expects you to manage its classes the same way the engine does.
-These rules apply to all Godot classes, including your NativeScripts, but not to any normal C++ classes used in your library.
+Pandemonium expects you to manage its classes the same way the engine does.
+These rules apply to all Pandemonium classes, including your NativeScripts, but not to any normal C++ classes used in your library.

 - Instantiate Objects using `_new()`, not C++'s `new` operator.